 In August of 2019, Salt Lake City partnered with UTA to launch 3 enhanced bus routes along 200 South, 900 South and 2100 South in Salt Lake City.
 This marked the implementation of the first phase of the new Frequent Transit Network (FTN), with 15-minute or better frequency on these bus routes Monday through Saturday, as well as late night service every 30 minutes, Sunday service and a direct east-west connection.
 While COVID impacted transit ridership, Salt Lake City and UTA are continuing to invest in better transit access citywide.
 Learn more in the dropdowns below.

 Bus Stop & Service Improvements

 Salt Lake City, in partnership with UTA, has been making bus stop improvements across the City.
 The primary purpose of the changes to existing bus stops is to make them accessible to all riders, including people with disabilities.
-Changes will vary by location but typically include replacement of sidewalk panels and new concrete pads with the addition of shelters, benches, trash cans, bike racks, and lighting – all to make the riding experience better.
+Future changes would vary by location but typically include replacement of sidewalk panels and new concrete pads with the addition of shelters, benches, trash cans, bike racks, and lighting – all to make the riding experience better!

 - Phase 1 (2020-2021) has focused on making improvements on the following existing bus stops and routes in Salt Lake City:

 - South Temple: 200 East to Virginia St (Route 206, Route 209)

 - 500 East: 300 South to 2500 South (Route 205)